jackmott/LinqFaster/README.md

 var myArray = LinqFaster.RangeS(-500, 500);

 // Some operations work identically to their scalar
-// counterparts, as long as the machine has SIMD
+// counterparts,but faster, as long as the machine has
-// hardware.
+// SIMD hardware.

 var sum = myArray.SumS();
 bool b = myArray.ContainsS(5);